 However, this does not mean you cannot have pancakes anymore – you can!
 All you have to do is substitute wheat flour with gluten-free flour.
 The same applies to cereal made from gluten foods.
 Substitute it with oatmeal.

 For those with diseases triggered by gluten, consuming even the slightest traces may trigger such conditions.
-On the other hand, even if you do not have a condition, eating gluten may jeopardize your hard work.
 So, take your time and read through labels checking if they have traces of the forbidden gluten foods.

 Change Your Mindset